ShawLovesGames/DevJourney/Python-Lessons/README.md

-# 🚀 DevJourney
+# 🐍 Python Lessons

-Welcome to my public coding journey!
+Welcome to my public python-learning journey!
 My goal is to become one of the top Python backend developers in the world, and I’m documenting **every single day** of my progress here.

 ---